Related Free Essays

 Today’s US society is based on a number of important principles and rules, support for human rights and freedoms, democracy, respect for each other, and equality.
 In addition to this impressive list of virtues, the role of veterans cannot be neglected.
 US veterans introduce a population with certain values and codes of conduct that are determined by obedience, command, and order (Olenick, Flowers, & Diaz, 2015).

-People of different ages are ready to demonstrate their attitudes towards veterans and their place in this word.
+People of different ages are ready to demonstrate their attitudes toward veterans and their place in this world.
 For example, an 11th-grader, Caya Wollman (2014), published an article where she defined veterans as the backbone of the nation without which there would be no USA, life, and liberty.
 Her discussion promotes an understanding of veterans as a pledge of democracy and justice that have to be spread around the whole world.
 Therefore, the idea to provide veterans with an opportunity to study and improve their academic performance seems to be a normal contribution to the social and ethical development of the country.

 Student Veterans and Their Concerns

 The concept of a student veteran continues playing an important role in US society, and many steps are taken to promote the idea of higher education for people with such an experience.
 In 2009, the Post 9/11 GI Bill was introduced and promoted an education opportunity for more than 600,000 veterans (Griffin & Gilbert, 2015).
-At the same time, this decision helped many veterans receive full tuition, monthly housing payment, and the coverage of money expenses on books and other educational supplies (Callahan & Jarrat, 2014).
+At the same time, this decision helped many veterans receive full tuition, monthly housing payments, and the coverage of money expenses on books and other educational supplies (Callahan & Jarrat, 2014).

 Within a short period of time, the quality of veteran life was considerably improved, and new co-curricular activities were introduced.
 However, certain concerns and challenges cannot be ignored in this field.
 For example, it is expected to learn the effect of higher education on the future of veterans and understand the urgency of academic activities for both veterans and communities where they have to live.